Sparsa/.emacs.d/README.md

 	in another buffer
 	C-c C-c will only compile/ if compiled it will display C-c ` will show the errors during compilation
-### Pdf-view
-	This package is responsible for the pdf-viewer inside emacs, you can easily open any pdf document in emacs and read in this mode press 's' then 'b' to strip margins of a pdf while viewing
-### Pdf-view continuous

-Now enjoy continuous pdf scrolling experience on Pdf-tools (pdf-view) thanks to https://github.com/dalanicolai/pdf-continuous-scroll-mode.el.

 ### Synctex